 Our Recommendation for Dwarka Parents

-For the vast majority of students who need CBSE coaching — whether to improve from 60% to 80% or to push from 80% to 90% — small batch coaching (10 to 15 students maximum per teacher) delivers genuinely better outcomes than large coaching centres.
+For the vast majority of students who need CBSE coaching — whether to improve from 60% to 80% or to push from 80% further — small batch coaching with a maximum of 15 students per teacher delivers genuinely better outcomes than large coaching centres.
 The slightly higher per-student cost of small batch coaching is more than offset by the higher academic return.